coditory/gradle-webjar-plugin/readme.md

 This plugin connects JVM and Node based projects.
 It maps typical java to npm tasks (build, test, clean, etc).
-The build result is packed to a jar file so it can be imported as a dependency by a java project.
+The build result is packed into a jar file so it can be imported as a dependency by a java project.

-This plugin is dedicated for building frontend submodules but it can be used to build a [webjar library](#building-webjar-library).
+This plugin builds frontend submodules.
+It can be also used to build a [webjar libraries](#building-webjar-library).

 ## Enabling the plugin